slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On lifestyle

 <!--
+> *"Hard work is simply the refuge of people that have nothing to do."
+-- Oscar Wilde*
+- think of each day as a single life. -- Seneca
 - he who buys what he does not need, steals from himself. -- swedish proverb
 - if a little is not enough for you, nothing is. -- epicurus*
 - 3 hobbies: one cretive, one to keep in shape and one to make money